Having a family history of depression

 Depression can also be hereditary, or passed down from parent to child.
 Researchers are still unsure as to why this happens, but they believe that a certain combination of genes might be responsible.

 Certain personality traits are also believed to be more predisposed to having depression more than others.
 Traits such as having low self-esteem, or being overly critical of oneself can increase a person’s risk for depression.
+Being overly neurotic, or having the tendency to worry about things in ways beyond reason, is also a predisposing factor to depression.

 These personality traits can be the result of events in the past, or they can also be genetic.